 If you are looking for a great place to stay, check out Mantarays Ningaloo Beach Resort located right on the water.
 Exmouth is such an epic place; as summer ends elsewhere in Australia you can head north to extend it for a few more months.

-BUCKET LIST WHALE SHARK SWIM
+BUCKET LIST EXMOUTH WHALE SHARK SWIM

 Imagine the most amazing and majestic underwater experience you could possibly have.
-Visit the world heritage listed Ningaloo reef which is home to some of the world’s most beautiful reef abundant with marine life.
+Visit the world heritage listed Ningaloo Reef which is home to some of the world’s most beautiful reef abundant with marine life.
 Swim with the gentle marine giants as they make their way along the North West Cape during their annual migration.